The OEX Stratosphere: big-name softshell quality at a price you’ll like.

 The Stratosphere has two layers.
 Stretchy nylon gives the jacket the flex that allows for freedom of movement when you’re out on the trails.
 The inside of the jacket features a grid-style fleece layer that actually provides a decent amount of insulation.

 What I do like about this jacket is that it’s made from Durable Water Resistant (DWR) fabric.
-It’s not waterproof, but it’s keep light rain out for a time.
+It’s not waterproof, but it keeps light rain out for a time.

 And it’s breathable.
 More on this point in a while.
-Let’s take a look at the rest of the jacket and see how is measures up.
+Let’s take a look at the rest of the jacket and see how it measures up.

 What would make this 100% better would be the addition of a wired peak and some way of adjusting the hood size.